Cosmos-it/guide-to-develop-on-dragonchain/README.md

 ### Contribute SDK

-Currently, Dragonchain supports two SDKs (Python and python.js) internally, but we would like to have many SDK options to reflect our system capabilities.
+Currently, Dragonchain supports two SDKs ([Python](https://github.com/dragonchain-inc/dragonchain-sdk-python) and [Node.js](https://github.com/dragonchain-inc/dragonchain-sdk-node)) internally, but we would like to have many SDK options to reflect our system capabilities.
 If you have any questions or concerns, please join our community developer forum on Telegram (Community Dragonchain Dev Official).